draclyr/Warenika/README.md

 <div align="center">
 <h2 text-align="center">
 🔥This template offers a rich set of features and diverse banners, helping you highlight key products more effectively😎</h2>
-<p>A view of the main part of the template:</p>
+<p>A preview of the core section of the template:</p>
 <img src="/img/pic1.png"></a>
 </div>

 <div align="center">
-<p>In these sections, you can showcase your top or best-selling products while categorizing them effectively.😏:</p>
+<p>In these sections, you can showcase your top or best-selling products while categorizing them effectively😏:</p>
 <img src="/img/pic2.png"></a>
 </div>